 despite U.S. Secretary of State Mike Pompeo dismissing North Korea's accusation

 of a "gangster-like mindset" in denuclearization talks, saying the two nations

 had productive conversations that will continue in the days ahead.

 - The belly of the curve has experienced some modest underperformance, with eyes

-risk events to digest including Fed Chairman Powell's semi-annual MonPol report,
+events to digest during the coming days, including Fed Chair Powell's

-U.S. CPI, PPI & University of Michigan sentiment.
-Fedspeak elsewhere will
+semi-annual MonPol report, U.S. CPI, PPI & UOM sentiment.
+Fedspeak elsewhere

 the further out contracts moving in parallel.

 - T-Notes last at 120.08, U.S. 10-Year Tsy yields last at 2.840%.